 HMRC can get relevant information from taxpayers to check they’re paying the right amount of income tax, capital gains tax, corporation tax and VAT.

-What are Financial Institution Notices?
+What is a Financial Institution Notice?

 Since 2021, FINs have allowed HMRC to access information from financial institutions about taxpayers.
 FINs allow HMRC to go directly to your bank, for example, and request information about your finances.